JGrana01/huetil/README.md

     Cool Daylight Natural Warm Candle
 ```
 ### **convert (color)**
-_Convert_ takes one of the known colors huetil supports and return the CIE X and Y values.
+_Convert_ takes one of the known colors huetil supports and return the CIE X and Y and the internally calculated RGB values.
 Again, useful for fine tuning colors.

 i.e.
 _convert violet_